seabeya/tech-stack/js/README.md

         3. The Return statement indicates that the function has completed and returns control to the point where the function was invoked.
 When the function returns, it assigns the returned value: `myVar1: 100`.
   4. The same invocation/execution process is repeated for `square(4)`, which returns 16 to `myVar2`.

-The Call Stack view of the process:
+> This is how execution contexts are viewed in action within the call stack:

-1. The program starts.
+> 1. The program starts.
-2. A Global Execution Context (GEC) is created.
+> 2. A Global Execution Context (GEC) is created.
-3. The code starts running step by step, from top to bottom.
+> 3. The code starts running step by step, from top to bottom.
-4. A function call `square(10)` is encountered, and a new Execution Context (E1) is created for executing the function.
+> 4. A function call `square(10)` is encountered, and a new Execution Context (E1) is created for executing the function.
-5. Execution of `square(10)` is completed, and E1 is deleted.
+> 5. Execution of `square(10)` is completed, and E1 is deleted.
-6. Another function call `square(4)` is encountered, and a new Execution Context (E2) is created for executing the function.
+> 6. Another function call `square(4)` is encountered, and a new Execution Context (E2) is created for executing the function.
-7. Execution of `square(4)` is completed, and E2 is deleted.
+> 7. Execution of `square(4)` is completed, and E2 is deleted.
-8. The GEC is deleted from the Call Stack since there is nothing else to execute.
+> 8. The GEC is deleted from the Call Stack since there is nothing else to execute.
-9. The program stops.
+> 9. The program stops.

 > When a function is called, its execution context is pushed onto the call stack.
 The call stack operates on a last-in, first-out (LIFO) principle, which implies that JavaScript executes code sequentially, following a specific order of execution.
 While the function is being executed, no other code can be executed until the function completes and its execution context is popped off the call stack.
 This behavior indicates that **JavaScript processes code in a single-threaded manner**, as it can only handle one task at a time.